Financial Aid

 To verify these elements, we may ask for the following documents; however, this is not a complete list.
 Specific documents requested will be based on your individual case.

-- A Verification Worksheet (downloadable from this web site)
+- A Verification Worksheet

 - W-2s showing wages for student and parent (if dependent) or spouse (if married)

-- Statement of child support paid and child support received
+- Statement of child support received

 - Verification of net worth